"New research links antipsychotic use to increased mortality in patients with Parkinson's disease (PD).

 A new analysis showed that patients with PD receiving an antipsychotic had more than twice the risk for death than patients with PD"...

-ZELAPAR® (selegiline hydrochloride) is indicated as an adjunct in the management of patients with Parkinson's disease being treated with levodopa/carbidopa who exhibit deterioration in the quality of their response to this therapy.
-There is no evidence from controlled studies that ZELAPAR® (selegiline hydrochloride) has any beneficial effect in the absence of concurrent levodopa therapy.
+ZELAPAR is indicated as an adjunct in the management of patients with Parkinson's disease being treated with levodopa/carbidopa who exhibit deterioration in the quality of their response to this therapy.
+There is no evidence from controlled studies that ZELAPAR has any beneficial effect in the absence of concurrent levodopa therapy [see Clinical Studies].

 DOSAGE AND ADMINISTRATION

-Treatment should be initiated with 1.25 mg given once a day for at least 6 weeks.
-After 6 weeks, the dose may be escalated to 2.5 mg given once a day if a desired benefit has not been achieved and the patient is tolerating ZELAPAR® (selegiline hydrochloride) .
-There is no evidence that doses greater than 2.5 mg a day confer any additional benefit, and they should ordinarily be avoided because of the potential increased risk of adverse events.
+Initiate treatment with 1.25 mg given once a day for at least 6 weeks.
+After 6 weeks, the dose may be increased to 2.5 mg given once a day if a desired benefit has not been achieved and the patient is tolerating ZELAPAR.
+There is no evidence that doses greater than 2.5 mg a day provide additional benefit, and they should ordinarily be avoided because of the potential increased risk of adverse events.